KamilMr/notes/javascript.md

 When we extend a class, the child inherits any getters and setters from the parent.

+## Modern JavaScript: Spread
+There, ... means "include that array's elements into this array".

+We can spread multiple arrays in a single expression.
+The elements will occur in the order they were specified.

+Order matters when setting object keys.
+When defining an object literal, the last value assigned to a key wins:

+Order of object keys also matters with spread.
+The last instance of a key wins, even if it comes from a spread.

 ## General links
 [Execute program](https://www.executeprogram.com/)